Economic Injury Disaster Loan Emergency Advance (EIDL)

 If you are either considering applying, or already involved in the program, you can use this EIDL calculator to check your monthly installments, and review the possible repayment schedules created by different payback scenarios.

 Note that you can apply for both a Paycheck Protection Program (PPP) loan and a EIDL, as long as you don't use the funds from each loan for the same expenses.
+For the former, you may apply our Paycheck Protection Program loan calculator.

 What is EIDL calculator?